ssh-broker-config — SSH Connection Broker configuration file format

 elements.
 Each profile defines connection rules to one server.

-element defines a connection
+The profile element defines a connection

 profile.
-It has seven attributes: id
+It has seven attributes: id,

-must be a unique identifier that
+The profile id must be a unique identifier that

 does not change during the lifetime of the profile.
 The

-value must contain the letters id
+id value must contain the letters id and

 a number.
-For example, id1
+For example, id1 and id303 are

 valid identifiers.

-can be given to the profile.
+An additional name can be given to the profile.

 This is a free-form text string.

-address and port
+The host address and port must

 also be given.
 The address can be either an IP address or a domain name.

-The default port is 22
+The default port is 22.

 If you want to make the connection specified by the profile